 My research explores biogeochemical connections between land and water at landscape to macrosystem scales.
-I use a combination of field/lab methods, satellite remote sensing, and GIS analyses to learn about streams, lakes, rivers, and estuaries.
+I use a combination of field/lab methods, satellite remote sensing, and GIS analyses to examine ecosystem processes of estuaries, rivers, and lakes.
 My CV is available here.
 If you have questions about my research, please don't hesitate to contact me!

 REMOTE SENSING OF WATER QUALITY IN TEMPERATE LAKES

 STORM-DRIVEN NITROGEN EXPORT TO TEXAN ESTUARIES

 Nitrogen from agricultural run-off and wastewater is a major driver of estuarine ecosystems.
 In coastal Texas, alternating wet-dry years results in large variations in nitrogen delivery from rivers.